The Visa process

 - Be sure to schedule your flight with enough time to arrive by the beginning International Student Orientation.

-- Submit your travel itinerary to the Director of International Student Services, (include Britta’s e-mail address email@example.com), including:
+- Submit your travel itinerary to the Director of the International Center, Britta Wright, at email@example.com, including:

 - Arrival Airport